Luodian/luodian.github.io/_pages/about.md

 ## Professional experience

 - **Aug.
-2025 – Present**: [ByteDance Seed](https://team.doubao.com/en/), Singapore.
-With Haoqi Fan, working on unified multimodal models.
+2025 – Feb.
+2026**: [ByteDance Seed](https://team.doubao.com/en/), Singapore.
+Joined the TopSeed program (selected and managed by Dr. Yonghui Wu) in the Seed Multimodal & World Model team.
+Worked on unified multimodal model under Haoqi Fan (one of the most brilliant people I have ever worked with).
+It was frontier work and an overall nice experience.

 - **Oct.
 2024 – Aug.
 2025**: [TikTok AI Innovation Center](https://lifeattiktok.com/position/7364272465797990665/detail), Singapore.
 With Dr. Wei Li and Dr. Zejun Ma.